-- What are your and why do you view them as such?
+- What are yours, and why do you view them as such?

-By establishing your stories in advance, you will already have some raw material in hand which you can develop, edit and tailor to individual essays for specific programs.
-When the candidates sign up for my services in the summer, I require them to fill out a questionnaire of 25 questions pertaining to their goals, accomplishments, background , cultural experiences, strengths and weaknesses etc., so when the essays come out, we are able to use most of this material for specific essays for their target schools.
+By establishing your stories in advance, you will already have some raw material in hand which you can develop, edit, and tailor to individual essays for specific programs.
+When the candidates sign up for my services in the summer, I require them to fill out a questionnaire of 25 questions on their goals, accomplishments, background, cultural experiences, strengths, and weaknesses, etc., so when the essays come out, we can use most of this material for specific essays for their target schools.

-It’s true that business schools value academic background, professional experience, and career progression.
+Business schools indeed value academic background, professional experience, and career progression.
 But they also give significant weight to your extra-curricular and community service activities because they want to see that you are not just focused on work but are well rounded and have other interests as well.
 So it is never too late to volunteer for new experiences at work and outside of work.
 Try to get involved in an activity you are passionate about.
-Whether it is practicing sports, singing in your church’s choir or volunteering in a temple or a Gurudwara, get involved on a regular basis.
+Whether it is practicing sports, singing in your church’s choir, or volunteering in a temple or a Gurudwara, get involved regularly.

 Of course, you can tweak the above plan as per your individual needs, circumstances, and preferences.
 However, the key is that you can make your MBA application process delightful and rewarding by planning.
 Eduardo Silva, a Brazilian candidate’s story, is a testimony to planning.
 Last year, Eduardo worked with myEssayReview to apply for six top schools (UCLA, Yale, Kellogg, Haas, Stanford, and MIT).
 He was interviewed by all, waitlisted by Stanford, and received admits from UCLA, Yale, Kellogg, and Haas with substantial scholarships.
 He is soon heading to Kellogg to begin his MBA in Fall 2016.
 Click here to learn about Eduardo’s MBA journey in his own words.